Van Rysselberghe House

-The building, semi-detached, has a narrow facade which revolves around a protruding staircase in the form of tower.
-According to Pierre Loze, Dominique Vautier and Marina Vestre: "this stripped-down facade, almost devoid of any decoration, fits into the pre-rationalist current that was emerging at that time."
+The building, semi-detached, has a narrow façade that revolves around a protruding staircase in the form of tower.
+According to Pierre Loze, Dominique Vautier and Marina Vestre: "this stripped-down façade, almost devoid of any decoration, fits into the pre-rationalist current that was emerging at that time."

 Built in 1912, the Van Rysselberghe House was listed as a monument in 1997.